exposit/pythia-oracle/HELP.md

 For Seeds, simply delete or rename any files in the "resources/panels/seeds" folder you don't wish to have show up in your Seeds panel.
 Be sure to delete (or add) all four subtypes when changing seed source files.

 You can choose to exclude each map panel from being shown on a game-by-game basis by setting the "exclude_\<mapname.py\>" variables in config.general to True.

+If you want to exclude the entire Custom or Maps Stack, set "use_custom_panel" or "use_map_panel" to False in config.py.
+This is a program-wide change.

 __*Setting Up Oracle Defaults*__